MadalinTheGrey/MaT_TitireziiZburatori/README.md

 - body: multipart/form-data containing the file to import from.
 - params: n/a
+- returns:
-- returns: json with "message" and "count" fields, the latter containing the number of supplies added.
+  - json with "message" and "count" fields, the latter containing the number of supplies added.
+  - status codes:
+    - 400 - JSON is not an array/Invalid JSON/Unsupported file type/Missing or invalid data
+    - 201 - Supplies imported successfully

 GET